 “What is venture building?” with Daftcode

 On the next day, we visited Daftcode to learn about venture building.
 Venture builders are organisations that systematically produce new companies, and help them grow and succeed.
 Their role is to foster innovation, which is changing the way new companies and products are created (Garcia-Luengo 2017).

 Daftcode is one of the leaders of the Polish venture building scene.
-More than 14 companies built and a team of 9 people working exclusively on ideation processes.
-Our students got to know how Daftcode as a venture builder.
+It built more than 14 companies and a team of 9 people is working exclusively on ideation processes.
+Our students got to know how Daftcode acts as a venture builder.
 Its mission is to help entrepreneurs to create successful, long-lasting, and cutting-edge businesses.
 Daftcode builds a great portfolio of startups mainly in the sectors of FinTech, InsurTech, and Big Data.

 “How to foster innovation?” with HubHub